jballas/web-dev-hw/assignment08/README.md

   ### Conclusion

   Toward the end of my project I added the style.
 I picked the wrong colors at first, I used an olive green, and then a bright spring green and it clashed horribly.
-When I stuck with blues it was much nicer to look out.
+When I stuck with blues, it was much nicer to look out.
 The style is still very plain though.
 There is still so much to learn with CSS!